digitalworlds/JavaForQuest/README.md

 ### Setting Android Studio as a Developer Tool in Mac

 In MacOS it is helpful if you set Android Studio as a Developer Tool.

+## 🤝 Acknowledgements

+1. This project was created using the Oculus OpenXR Mobile SDK 64.0 https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/
+2. Special thanks to Angelos Barmpoutis, Ines Said, and Wenbin Guo for their contributions to this project.
+3. We would like to thank the University of Florida for supporting the development of this project.

 1. To do that, first enable Developer Mode by opening the Terminal and typing `spctl developer-mode enable-terminal`.
 2. Then in System Preferences go to Security & Privacy and in the Privacy Tab, go to the option Developer Tools and add Android Studio.